openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 **Also remember that you can add more than one signature while building your transaction.**
 !!!

-If you want to build and sign your transaction and return it in proto form, you can use this sample (it will also aply the transaction expiration time):
+If you want to build and sign your transaction and return it in proto form, you can use this sample (it will also apply the transaction expiration time):

 ```typescript
 import { createWaxFoundation } from '@hiveio/wax';